 Does Michigan Require UM/UIM Coverage for Motorcycles?

 No, Michigan does not require motorcyclists to carry uninsured or underinsured motorist coverage.
-It’s completely optional under the law.
-But just because it’s not mandatory doesn’t mean it isn’t essential.
+UM and UIM are optional under Michigan law.
+But just because this coverage is optional does not mean it is not important.

 • UM/UIM coverage is usually not included in a basic motorcycle policy.
 You have to request it.